eumetsat/sea-surface-temperature-applications/README.md

 have to add the kernel to the system and apply it manually when we run.
 Below are the steps you need to run on WEkEO or the DestinE Insula Code platforms to configure this repository and run these notebooks;

 1. Open JupyterHub: You will need a WEkEO or InsulaCode account to open their respective Jupyter Hubs.
-You can use the buttons at the top of this
-README to access the systems.
+You can use the buttons at the top of this README to access the systems.
 For WEkEO you should choose the "Earth Observation Tools" server.

 2. Open a terminal (you can use the + icon on the left hand side of the menu bar to do this)

-3. If you are running on WEkEO, access the "work" directory by typeingclone the repository using (you can skip this if running on DestinE);
+3. If you are running on WEkEO, access the "work" directory by typing (you can skip this if running on DestinE);

 `cd ~/work`